the-thor-project/iwo---ai-agent/README.md

-# AI Chatbot - ChatGPT-like System
+# iwo - LLM-local System

 A hybrid Python and C AI chatbot system with NLP capabilities, conversation history, web interface, and CLI.